-- Engalitcheff Institute on Comparative Political and Economic Systems – for students wanting to pursue careers in public policy, economics and government service.
+- Public Policy + Economics – for students wanting to pursue careers in public policy, economics, government, and the nonprofit sector.

-- Institute on Economics and International Affairs – for students interested in a career in the Foreign Service, international affairs, or multinational NGOs.
+- International Affairs – for students interested in a career in the foreign service, international affairs, or multi-national NGOs.

-- Institute on Political Journalism – for students interested in a career in journalism, communications and public relations.
+- Journalism + Communications – for students interested in a career in journalism, communications and public relations.

-- Institute on Business and Government Affairs – for students interested in a career in lobbying, trade associations and government affairs offices.
+- Business + Government Relations – for students interested in exploring a career in business, lobbying, trade associations and government affairs offices.

-- Capital Semester – for students who are interested in a spending a full semester in Washington, DC.
+- Capital Semester – for students who are interested in a spending a full fall or spring semester in Washington, DC.

-- Legal Studies Institute – for first and second year law students looking to add a DC experience to their legal portfolio.
+- Summer Law Fellowship – for first and second year law students looking to add a DC experience to their legal portfolio.

 More information on our Washington, DC Programs can be found at www.dcinternships.org.